mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 Within the [āgamas](glossary#āgama), it was based on [Buddha's](glossary#shakyamuni-buddha) teaching: philosophical, psychological teachings, mentioning [impermanence](glossary#impermanence), [suffering](glossary#suffering), [no-self](glossary#no-self), and [nirvana](glossary#nirvana).
 Those four are called the [Four Dharma Seals](glossary#four-dharma-seals), mentioned by Buddha.
 Or sometimes, Three Dharma Seals: impermanence, [no-self](glossary#no-self), and nirvana.

 So in the [āgama](glossary#āgama) sutras, those [Four Dharma Seals](glossary#four-dharma-seals) were described.
 And then within the development of [Buddhism](glossary#buddhism ), you know pretty well, there is a famous Buddhist psychology [text] named [Abhidharmakosha](glossary#abhidharmakosha).
 Abhidharmakosha focused on analyzing and synthesizing what the āgama sutras mentioned or taught us, psychologically, philosophically.
-So, the monks really analyzed the āgama sutras.
-That is the philosophical, Buddhist psychological scripture which is called Abhidharmakosha.
+So, the monks really analyzed the āgama sutras – that is the philosophical, Buddhist psychological scripture which is called Abhidharmakosha.

 ##### 13:51

 But during the first and the second centuries, lots of the [Mahayana](glossary#mahayana) Buddhist scriptures were compiled by – no one knows.
 By someone.
 But those people were not usual (or normal?) persons, but unusual persons, sort of genuine religious persons, who understood [Buddha’s](glossary#shakyamuni-buddha) teachings perfectly, and who understood perfectly the stream of Buddhist thought, the religious thought of those days.
 They were really concerned about the Buddha’s teaching, how they should compile Buddha’s teaching, how they should transmit Buddha’s teaching.
 So they were required, by tendency of very public religious thought, to compile Buddha’s teachings based on the original Buddhist teachings, based on [impermanence](impermanence), [suffering](glossary#suffering), [no-self](glossary#no-self), and [nirvana](glossary#nirvana).

-Even though those Buddhist scriptures were not mentioned directly by [Buddha](glossary#shakyamuni-buddha), Indian people believe those scriptures are really Buddha’s teaching.
+Even though those Buddhist scriptures were not mentioned directly by [Buddha](glossary#shakyamuni-buddha), the Indian people believe those scriptures are really Buddha’s teaching.
 They don’t have any doubt; they accept perfectly those scriptures as Buddha’s teachings.
 That’s why we don’t know who wrote them.
 But it doesn’t matter; it doesn’t matter.

 Even the [Vimalakirti Sutra](glossary#vimalakirti-sutra), we don’t know who wrote that one.
 Traditionally, [Vimalakirti](glossary#vimalakirti) wrote it – but we are “suspicious” whether such a person existed or not.
 Well, anyway, we don’t know who wrote them, but huge Buddhist scriptures exist.